practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Prolog/Tau Prolog/README.md

 I noticed that the _:- use_module(library(lists))._ clause isn't needed there, since this library seems to be visible anyway.

-Since the complete map coloring problem of Germany, with 16 states and 4 colors, also in this sandbox, doesn't come to a final result (within a reasonable amount of time), I developed a shorter version with only the first 8 states (but still with four colors):
+Since the complete map coloring problem of Germany, with 16 states and 4 colors, also in this sandbox, doesn't conclude to a final result (within a reasonable amount of time), I developed a shorter version with only the first 8 states (but still with four colors):

 ![plot](./tau_prolog_graph_4coloring_Germany%20-%20Tau%20sandbox%20OK%2C%20smaller%20number%20of%20states.png)